bbcawodu/careadvisors-backend/docs/API_Version_2/Patient_Assist_Scheduler_Backend_API.md

 ### Add Consumer Appointment with Navigator API (IN TEST)
 #### ALL DATES AND TIMES ARE UTC

 To add a phone appointment for a consumer with a navigator, submit a PUT request to: http://picbackend.herokuapp.com/v2/patient_assist_apt_mgr/.

+- The headers of the request should include:
+    - "Content-Type: "application/json""

 The body of the request should be a JSON document using the following template:

 ```
 {